oracle-livelabs/developer/mcp-servers-on-oci-container-instances/README.md

   assistance.
 - GitHub MCP Server for repository, issue, pull request, and workflow context.
 - Playwright MCP Server for browser automation with AI agents.
-- Optional future OpenAPI MCP Server to show how REST APIs can become MCP tools.

-## Current Stack

-This is not a Python application project.
-The deployable lab stack is Terraform HCL plus an OCI Resource Manager schema.
-Python, when present, is used only for local repository validation.
+## What Gets Deployed

-The first Terraform / OCI Resource Manager stack is under [files/terraform/](files/terraform/).
+The Terraform / OCI Resource Manager stack is under [files/terraform/](files/terraform/).
 It creates:

 - one lab VCN with separate API Gateway and Container Instance subnets;